official-antistasi-community/A3-Antistasi-Docs/source/beginners_guide/raw_beginners_guide.rst

             };
          };

-      :code:`Antistasi_mapname.mapname` oneeds to be replaced with the appropriate mapname based on which map you want to play.
+      :code:`Antistasi_mapname.mapname` needs to be replaced with the appropriate mapname based on which map you want to play.
       Here the available ones:

       .. rst-class:: table-2